 The next ten travel quotes are my all-time favorites.
 They describe my understanding of travel better than I can do it myself (not that surprising if you look at the authors).
 When I’m feeling down for some reason, or I’m wanderlust starving, these are my go-to pearls of wisdom.
 Truth be told, I don’t know how I would’ve survived 2020 without them.

 41. “Not all those who wander are lost.”

 ― J.R.R.
 Tolkien

 One of my favorite quotes about travel, written by one of my favorite authors.
-Many people believe that if you travel too much, you’re running from something, and you’re lost in life.
-The immortal words of Tolkein explain that some of us actually travel for the sake of travel, and this is simply our place in life.
+Many people believe that if you travel all the time, you’re running from something, and you’re lost in life.
+The immortal words of Tolkein explain that some of us actually travel for the sake of travel, and this is simply our way of life.

 42. “Why do you go away?
 So that you can come back.
 So that you can see the place you came from with new eyes and extra colors.
 And the people there see you differently, too.
 Coming back to where you started is not the same as never leaving.”